 - Brave the Primal Swing at WildPlay Nanaimo – catapult through the natural rock canyon above the Nanaimo River at speeds up to 140 km per hour.

-- Snorkel with the Seals – Don a wet suit and head out to Snake Island with a reputable dive company to snorkel with the local wildlife.
+- Snorkel with the Seals – Don a wetsuit and head out to Snake Island with a reputable dive company to snorkel with the local wildlife.

 - Kayak around Newcastle Island – launch the kayaks in the Nanaimo Harbour (somewhere around Maffeo Sutton Park), and paddle to and around Newcastle Island for some fantastic sights.
+Or just take the small ferry and explore the little island on foot.

 - Malaspina Galleries – Explore the ancient rock formations overhanging the coastline of Gabriola Island.